DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 theory yes but the likelihood of something like this happening is very low.
 We first must understand that at anyone time there may be multiple competing chains and the *valid* chain is the one that is the biggest/longest.
-This is because creating, a broadcasting, a valid block is a time race and so as long as a majority of nodes are honest, and accept that blockchain is add-only, the attackers won't be able to catch up with the longer, valid, chain that the honest nodes add onto.
+This is because creating, and broadcasting, a valid block is a time race and so as long as a majority of nodes are honest, and accept that blockchain is add-only, the attackers won't be able to catch up with the longer, valid, chain that the honest nodes add onto.